-While Keylong town offers varied accommodation options, Jispa has only few options available for a stay and hence, it is important that you pre-book them.
-Secondly, if you are traveling by public transport i.e. HRTC or HPTDC buses then you need to stay at Keylong only else you need to manage the travel to Jispa yourself and then fix the pickup too with the driver or conductor.
+While Keylong town offers varied accommodation options, Jispa has only a few options available for a stay, and hence, you must pre-book them.
+Secondly, if you are traveling by public transport, i.e., HRTC or HPTDC buses, then you need to stay at Keylong only else you need to manage the travel up to Jispa yourself and then fix the pickup too with the driver or conductor.
 Mobile phones may or may not work in Jispa.

 Manali – Sarchu / Pang (Day 1) and Sarchu / Pang – Leh (Day 2)

-Hence, if you have plans to stay either at Sarchu or Pang then it is extremely important that you stay at Solang Valley not in Manali to acclimatize your body a little bit.
-Solang Valley also may not help altogether though but Manali will certainly not help the cause.
+Hence, if you have plans to stay either at Sarchu or Pang, then it is critical that you stay at Solang Valley not in Manali to acclimatize your body a little bit.
+Solang Valley also may not help altogether though, but Manali will certainly not help the cause.

 Again in between Sarchu and Pang, I will suggest a stay at Sarchu due to its lower altitude than Pang.
-Pang has lesser and cheaper options available but Sarchu has varied options including the Swiss tents with attached toilets.
+Pang has lesser and cheaper options available, but Sarchu has varied options, including the Swiss tents with attached toilets.
 In the end, if you are coming from Leh, then you can stay at either Pang or Sarchu without any trouble because by then your body will be acclimatized to handle such altitudes.